qznc/d-tut/source/optimization.rst

 Nevertheless, dmd is the reference compiler and there are subtle differences as well as shortcomings in LDC and GDC.
+In addition, dmd is very fast, which improves development productivity.

 Profiling
 ---------